maldworth/gphoto2pp/EXAMPLES.md

 	std::cout << "# Radio Widget             #" << std::endl;
 	std::cout << "#############################" << std::endl;

 	// Now we will get the iso widget.
-We could use the name 'iso', but to change it up, we will use the label instead auto radioWidget = rootWidget.getChildByLabel<gphoto2pp::RadioWidget>("ISO Speed");
+We could use the name *iso*, but to change it up, we will use the label instead auto radioWidget = rootWidget.getChildByLabel<gphoto2pp::RadioWidget>("ISO Speed");
 	std::cout << "\tReading iso Values" << std::endl;
 	std::cout << "\t   label:\t" << radioWidget.getLabel() << std::endl;